 - Small wrapped packages in same colour gift wrap with bright shiny bows

 Modern is a broad design term that typically refers to clean, crisp lines, a simple colour palette and the use of materials that can include metal, glass and steel.

 Try and stick to odd numbers.
 The total number of items in your design should be an odd number, so 7 items instead of 6.
 Not a hard and fast rule, but it’s usually works.

-The three candles in the center of the fireplace above, works much better then two would have.
-It centers the wall art and balances out the fireplace.
+The three candles in the centre of the fireplace above, works much better than two would have.
+It centres the wall art and balances out the fireplace.
 Color, height and symmetry creates balance.